The way people record, share and replay their lives has changed dramatically since the advent of Facebook-owned Instagram.

 Clearly, Australians are hooked to Instagram and its content.

 Establishing itself at the front of the vertical video movement, Instagram recently launched IGTV, which offers users long-term video – up to 60 minutes – that, unlike Stories, is permanent.
-According to Squires, the reason for this launch is that “Younger people want to connect with new types of creator and celebrities people I would not recognise if I saw them on the street”.
+According to Squires, the reason for this launch is that “Younger people want to connect with new types of creators and celebrities – people I would not recognise if I saw them on the street”.

 Squires added, “These creators have 15 to 25 million followers, and people want to connect with these celebrities”.
-Speaking on the detachment from Stories, Squires said the new tool was also influenced by the ‘swipe up’ function within stories which move users off the platform, as a result, IGTV was born.
+Speaking on the detachment from Stories, Squires said the new tool was also influenced by the ‘swipe up’ function within stories which move users off the platform, and as a result, IGTV was born.

 “That’s why we find ourselves living in a vertical world.
 The message has become aligned with the medium.
 Now that the message is finally aligned with the medium we’re seeing incredible work happening across the platform,” he said.

 According to Squires, it’s not just creators who are making the most of vertical; marketers are also taking advantage of it.
-Incorporating vertical ads within stories is resulting in great business impact and much higher engagement by consumers.
-Squires referred to an example from Myer, which utilised Instagram stories to launch its spring/summer collection and saw a 2.2 times return on investment.
+Incorporating vertical ads within stories is resulting in elevated business impact and much higher engagement by consumers.
+Squires referred to an example from Myer, which utilised Instagram stories to launch its spring/summer collection and saw 2.2 times return on investment.

 “The most successful marketers are using Instagram holistically.
-Often, I hear from marketers ‘it sounds great but we need to retool before we use it’.
+Often, I hear from marketers, ‘it sounds great but we need to retool before we use it’.
 My advice is to not wait.